Our Board

 Joshua Reed (he/him)

-Education CoordinatorJoshua is interested in environmental and economic justice policy issues and passionate about volunteerism.
+Education CoordinatorJosh is interested in environmental and economic justice policy issues and passionate about volunteerism.
 He believes strongly in educating youth on environmental justice and sustainable development.
-He served in the Peace Corps in Comoros as a TEFL Volunteer where he also joined local Comorians in various sustainable environmental projects.
+Previous to SFTT, he served in the Peace Corps in Comoros as a TEFL Volunteer and also joined local Comorians in various sustainable environmental projects.
 In AmeriCorps he served as a Volunteer Manager for the nonprofit Opportunity Living.
 He is a lover of nature and explores new hiking and camping spots throughout New England.
-He is currently finishing his MA in Applied Politics at Suffolk University.
+He recently completed his MA in Applied Politics at Suffolk University.